lincc-frameworks/fibad/docs/index.rst

         .. code-block:: bash

-           >> fibad infer
+           >> hyrax infer

-FIBAD will automatically use the most recently trained model to infer on the CiFAR test dataset.
+Hyrax will automatically use the most recently trained model to infer on the CiFAR test dataset.

 The results of inference will be 64 element floating point vectors saved as .npy files in a timestamped directory under the default ``./results/`` directory.